-j) Where applicable, annual allowable harvest of non-wood forest products (NWFPs)-non-timber woodland products (NTWPs). k) Rationale for the operational techniques to be used. l) Plans for implementation, first five years in detail. m) Appropriate maps. n) Plans to monitor at least those elements identified under section 2.15.1 against the objectives. itailor ( 2.2.2 While respecting the confidentiality of information, the owner/manager shall, upon request, makes publicly available either: • Management planning documentation, or • A summary of the management planning documentation.
+n) Plans to monitor at least those elements identified under section 2.15.1 against the objectives.
+MAKE CONSULTATION COMMENTS Point C - asking for positive impacts a ever it does double the work required to evidence this point.
+While respecting the confidentiality of information, the owner/manager shall, upon request, makes publicly available either: Management planning documentation, or A summary of the management planning documentation.
 Evidence of fulfilling requests for management planning documentation or summaries A public contact point Summary management planning documentation.
 This requirement deliberately gives the owner/manager discretion as to how they make management planning documentation available to allow for situations where they are happy to provide documentation in full and where producing a summary may be an unnecessary administrative burden.
 This may often be the case for owners/managers of smaller woodlands or woodlands managed at a low intensity.
 However, owners/managers of woodlands with lengthy, complex management planning documentation should note that a summary may be more useful for non-specialist stakeholders.
 Owners/managers may demonstrate that they are receptive for requests to make documentation available by providing details of a public contact point, for example in the form of a dedicated e-mail address.
-Examples of confidential information include data and content: Related to investment decisions About intellectual property rights Which is client-confidential Whose dissemination could put at risk the protection of wildlife species and habitats About sites which are of special cultural and historical importance to local people, where they have requested confidentiality.
-GDPR have been tightened since the last revision of UKWAS and as such the burden of data protection rests heavily on data holder.
-This should be acknowledged here and the offer to release a WMP should be removed.
-The WMP should be available for those that need to see e.g. statutory bodies etc.
+Examples of confidential information include data and content: Related to investment decisions About intellectual property rights Which is client-confidential Which is, by law, confidential including personal information covered by the UK General Data Protection Regulation (UK GDPR) Whose dissemination could put at risk the protection of wildlife species and habitats About sites which are of special cultural and historical importance to local people, where they have requested confidentiality.

-2.2.3 The management planning documentation shall be reviewed periodically (at least every ten years), taking into account: a) Management planning documentation is kept current taking into account changes required as a result of: • Monitoring programme results • Results of certification audits • Results of stakeholder engagement • New research and technical information, and • Changed environmental, social, or economic circumstances. b) All management planning documentation is reviewed at least every ten years.
+2.2.3 The management planning documentation shall be reviewed periodically (at least every ten years), taking into account: a) Management planning documentation is kept current taking into account changes required as a result of: Monitoring programme results Results of certification audits Results of stakeholder engagement New research and technical information, and Changed environmental, social, or economic circumstances. b) All management planning documentation is reviewed at least every ten years.
 Management planning documentation.
-Examples of changed circumstances include: • Major windthrow • Pest or disease outbreaks • Changes in markets.
+Examples of changed circumstances include: Major windthrow Pest or disease outbreaks including invasive non-native species Changes in markets.
 Monitoring programme requirements and post-review revision of management planning documentation are set out in 2.15.1 and 2.15.2.
-Disagree with new wording.
-The old wording was suitable.
-The meaning of 'current' is undefined and open to different interpretation by auditors.
-The WMU manager would naturally differ their approach to sites in light of major changes in circumstance.
-Ten years is the normal time for a review of a WMP.
-2.3 Consultation and co-operation MAKE CONSULTATION COMMENTS / NOTES HERE 2.3.1 a) Local people, relevant organisations and interested parties shall be are identified and made aware that: New or revised management planning documentation, as specified under section 2.2.1, is being produced High impact operations are planned The woodland is being evaluated for certification. b) The owner/manager shall ensures that there is full cooperation with the relevant forestry authority's consultation processes.
-Consultation with the relevant forestry authority Evidence that users of the WMU are informed about high impact operations (e.g. signs, letters or other appropriate means) A list of interested parties Established means of proactive communication A public contact point.
-The owner should be able to justify the frequency and level of consultation and the certification body will look for corroborating evidence.
-Examples of methods for identifying and making local people and relevant organisations aware include: Statutory consultations by the relevant forestry authority or voluntary consultation with statutory bodies Letters to individuals or groups Temporary or permanent signs in or near the affected woodland Information in local newspapers or other publications Meetings and dialogue Internet Consultation with the relevant archaeology service.
-It is acknowledged that consultation is a required part of a WMP however as per section f, a consultee has 30 days to reply.
-If no reply is received then consultation should be deemed to be complete.
-Discussions with members have highlighted that woodland schemes can be held up due to a statuary consultee not replying, which can have long term and financial implications for the owner.
+2.3 Consultation and co-operation 2.3.1 a) Local people, relevant organisations and interested parties shall be are identified and made aware that: Consultation with the relevant forestry authority Evidence that users of the WMU are informed about high impact operations (e.g. signs, The owner should be able to justify the frequency and level of consultation and the certification body will look for corroborating evidence.
+Examples of methods for identifying and making local people and relevant organisations aware include: Statutory consultations by the relevant forestry authority or voluntary consultation with statutory bodies Letters to individuals or groups